cs3org/OCM-API/IETF-OCM-IP.md

 6. The Receiving Server exchanges the `sharedSecret` for an access token at the OCM Server's `tokenEndPoint`, using the Code Flow of [OCM].
-7. The OCM Server issues a signed JWT access token whose `client_id` claim equals the `clientId` it provisioned in step 2.
+7. The OCM Server issues a signed JWT access token whose `client_id` claim equals the `providerId` of the Share provisioned in step 2.
 8. The Receiving Server (or the Receiving Party's user agent, depending on the access protocol) presents the access token to the Protocol Server.